philhanna/crossword/README.md

 The **[author]** section is used by the **publish** features of the application.

-## Starting the application
+## Starting the server

-The application uses the Python `flask` framework for web applications.
+The program uses the Python `flask` framework for web applications.
 The Python program that runs the application is named `webapp.py`.
 It uses Flask to run a small HTTP server that you connect to with a web browser.